BenvinD/FirstRepository/README.md

 # FirstRepository
-This Repository Was made in MSD Github workshop Learning New Stuff
+This Repository Was made in MSP Github workshop Learning New Stuff
+Learnig useful new stuff.